Sammy Okpro

-Sammy Okpro (born May 2, 1984) is the defensive coordinator for York University's football team, the York Lions of U Sports.
+Sammy Okpro (born May 2, 1984) is a Canadian former football player and coach.
 He played CIS football as a defensive back for the Concordia Stingers from 2004 to 2007.
+Professionally, he was drafted by the Edmonton Eskimos in the fourth round of the 2008 CFL draft and spent parts of three years with the team.

-Professionally, he was drafted by the Edmonton Eskimos in the fourth round of the 2008 CFL Draft and spent parts of three years with the team.
+Okpro was the defensive coordinator for York University's football team, the York Lions of U Sports.

 Early life

 Okpro first played youth football with Alexander Park as a running back and safety from 1992 to 1997.
 He then played for the North Shore Lions during high school from 1998 to 1999 where he made the All-Star Team in 1999.
 He was a member of the North Shore Mustangs from 2000 to 2001 where he was the Midget League M.V.P.
 Defense in 2001 and made the All-Star Team in both 2000 and 2001.
 In CEGEP, he played for the Vanier College Cheetahs from 2002 to 2003.
 There, he was the team MVP on Defense in both years, made the CEGEP All-Star team in both years, and was the CEGEP Rooke of the Year in 2002.